vocdoni/developer-portal/docs/sdk/integration-details/vocdoni-tokens.md

 # Vocdoni Tokens

 Behind-the-scenes, Vocdoni is powered by a custom [blockchain][blockchain].
 This component provides universal verifiability, but it also introduces some complexity.
-In order to distribute workload and verify transactions, our blockchain uses a digital "currency" of Vocdoni tokens that have no real-world value but help with load-balancing and spam reduction.
+In order to distribute workload and verify transactions, our blockchain uses a digital "currency" of Vocdoni tokens that have no real-world value but help with spam reduction and self-sustainability.
 Actions that update data on the blockchain, such as creating an election, incur a "cost."
 Integrators are responsible for ensuring that accounts creating elections have a sufficient balance of tokens.

 :::info
 Casting a vote ***never*** requires Vocdoni tokens.